-Much like the steps, twelve-step fellowships also have traditions.
-Tradition number eleven reads, “Our public relations policy is based on attraction rather than promotion; we need always maintain personal anonymity at the level of press, radio, and films.”
+One of the biggest criticisms of the film is that those sharing their stories are breaking their anonymity while living in recovery.
+While they aren’t the first ones to break anonymity in addiction recovery, it does challenge the fellowship principles.
+From the 12-step program used in Alcoholics Anonymous, tradition number eleven reads, “Our public relations policy is based on attraction rather than promotion; we need always maintain personal anonymity at the level of press, radio, and films.”

-Does The Anonymous People break the anonymity of those in the film?
-I’m not so sure.
-First, not once does anyone refer to being a member of a specific twelve-step fellowship.
-Rather, they identify as “individuals in long-term recovery from substance abuse disorder.”
+Many believers of this tradition accused the filmmakers of encouraging people to break this tradition and profit from breaking member’s anonymity.
+However, throughout the documentary, not once does anyone refer to being a member of a specific fellowship.
+Instead, they identify as “individuals in long-term recovery from substance abuse disorder.”

-As mentioned above, the organization behind The Anonymous People is Faces & Voices of Recovery.
-They’re a non-profit addiction treatment and reform advocacy group, formed in St. Paul, Minnesota in 2001.
+The organization behind The Anonymous People is Faces & Voices of Recovery.
+They’re a non-profit addiction treatment and reform advocacy group formed in St. Paul, Minnesota, in 2001.

 A little over a decade since their humble beginning, Faces & Voices of Recovery has exploded, both in membership and scope.
 They boast over 25,000 members and have many various offshoots.